 Therefore, we will lop off all those other branches on the Meaning of Life tree and dive right into Immortality as a popular and perhaps near-universal life goal.

 This is a science blog, and high-tech immortality always makes good news headlines.
 To a journalist, technical approaches to immortality have the benefit of being expensive, controversial, far-fetched and wacky.
 Toss in a few celebrity endorsements and you have great clickbait.

-I have found five geekish ways to aspire to immortality, which I will discuss in no particular order during the rest of today’s blog.
-I will warn you that pay dirt is hard to find here: geek immortality tends to be expensive, speculative or just plain nutty.
+I have found five geekish ways to aspire to immortality through technology, which I will discuss in no particular order during the rest of today’s blog.
+Warning: pay dirt is hard to find here: geek immortality tends to be expensive, speculative or just plain nutty.
 If you want more practical ways to achieve immortality, I must point you to part 2 of this blog.

 Cryonics consists of freezing a recently deceased person in hopes that yet-to-be-discovered medical techniques will permit resuscitating them, in full health, at some future date.

-At the present state of neuroscience, the chance of revivification from cryopreservation is remote, but someone is always willing to bet on a million-to-one chance.
-As the son of baseball star Ted Williams (an Alcor freeze-ee) said of his father, “Even though things seemed impossible at times, he always knew there was always a chance to catch a fish – [but] only if you had your fly in the water.”
+At the present state of neuroscience, the chance of revivification from cryopreservation is remote.
+However, someone is always willing to bet on a million-to-one chance.
+As the son of baseball star Ted Williams (an Alcor freeze-ee) said of his father1, “Even though things seemed impossible at times, he always knew there was always a chance to catch a fish – [but] only if you had your fly in the water.”

 Wikipedia states that 250 people in the U.S. have been cryogenically preserved to date; in addition, there are at least 33 pets in the cooler, in case the future revivee has just gotta have Fido on hand to keep him company.